Effective addition and control of oxygen in closed cages

 In the event of an unforeseen stoppage of the oxygen supply in closed cages, it is important to have emergency systems that intervene in the event of unforeseen events.
 Typical events are power outages that cause oxygen production in the generators to stop.
 A possible technical failure in the emergency power system can in turn mean that oxygen production is still lacking and a back-up system should therefore also be available regardless of power.
 Such a system can e.g. be connection to compressed oxygen from standard packages with 12 -16 bottles with 200 to 300 bar pressure that can deliver a total of about 175 - 330 kg O2.
 This system can be switched on in the event of a pressure drop in the main oxygen source.
-At a back-up capacity of 330 kg oxygen and a biomass such as. requires 50 kg O2 / hour, it will be sufficient for more than 6.5 hours of supply until the fault in the main supply has been rectified.
+At a back-up capacity of 330 kg oxygen and a biomass such as requires 50 kg O2 / hour, it will be sufficient for more than 6.5 hours of supply until the fault in the main supply has been rectified.
 If you need extra capacity on the back-up system, you can connect several bottle batteries.

 Efficiency important for economy

-As mentioned in the introduction, the annual oxygen consumption in a large plant with closed cages could be several thousand tonnes.
+As mentioned in the introduction, the annual oxygen consumption in a large farm with closed cages could be several thousand tonnes.
 At a production of 3000 tonnes / year, the fish's consumption will amount to 1000 - 1500 tonnes.
 Assuming 100% utilization, the need for oxygen supply will then correspond to the same level.
-Experience figures from commercial plants, however, show considerable variation in the amount added from approx. 0.5 to over 1 kg O2 / kg produced fish.
-Inaccurate dosing in relation to needs may lead to unfavorable fluctuations in the oxygen concentration in the cages with consequences for the fish's growth and welfare.
+Experience figures from commercial farms, however, show considerable variation in the amount added from approx. 0.5 to over 1 kg O2 / kg produced fish.
+Inaccurate dosing in relation to needs may lead to unfavourable fluctuations in the oxygen concentration in the cages with consequences for the fish's growth and welfare.
 Overdose leads to oxygen supersaturation in the water which means lost oxygen to air and increased production costs.
 Reduced redemption power and inaccurate dosing will also result in increased capacity requirements for production (generator) and storage capacity for oxygen (tanks).